Moddable-OpenSource/moddable/documentation/piu/piu.md

 | `variant` | `number` | The variant of the skin to draw.
 If the specified skin defines variants, setting the variant changes the appearance.
 | `state` | `number` | The state of the skin to draw.
 If the specified skin defines states, setting the state changes the appearance.

-Draws the skin the way a `content` instance would, with the state, variant, and position speciied.
+Draws the skin the way a `content` instance would, with the state, variant, and position specified.

 ```javascript
 let heartSkin = new Skin({